 - Submit articles to industry directories or resource sites.

-- Reach out to influencers and ask them to share your blog and link to your blog.
+- Build relationships with influencers and ask them to share your blog and link to your blog.
 Return the favor by doing the same for their content.

 - Contribute content on other high-authority sites as a guest author with a link back to your site.